 People bills itself as a “complete online HR solution,” but if you look closer, it’s mostly an administrative HR tool with a basic performance appraisal feature.
 The good news is, if you need to expand your HR stack into recruiting/ATS, People integrates with Zoho Recruit (and for that matter, every other app in the Zoho universe).
 Other People features include time and attendance tracking, leave management, custom forms and permissions, and employee self-service.

 Users can access the system online, or via native mobile apps for iOS and Android.

 EffortlessHR is a Tucson-based provider of online HR software designed specifically for small and medium-sized companies.
 The platform itself covers personnel management, PTO and time tracking, and an employee self-service portal.
 Applicant tracking is available as an add-on.

-While Effortless isn’t one of the more robust systems on this list, they are one of the more affordable — priced at a flat rate per month based on the number of admins you assign, rather than the number of employees.
+While Effortless isn’t one of the more robust systems on this list, they are one of the more affordable — priced at a flat rate per month instead of charging for the number of employees.
 That gives you the flexibility to grow your team without upgrading pricing tiers every time you add a few more employees.
 Another nice feature is that Effortless comes out-of-the-box with over 100 HR form templates, so you won’t have to create common workflows and documents from scratch.

 * * *